Likhitachandana/Diasaster_Response_Project/README.md

 # Diasaster_Response_Project
 This is Team project.
 We have created ETL Pipeline to clean the data transform into database.
-ML pipeline helps in transforming the data using Scikit learn we can implemetent the SVM classifer and train the data.
+ML pipeline helps in transforming the data using Scikit learn we can implemetent the SVC linear and train the data.
 # Disaster Response Pipelines

 ## Table of Content: